NethermindEth/sedge/README.md

 2. Generate jwtsecret (not for mainnet and prater)
 3. Generate a `docker-compose` script with randomized clients selection and `.env`
 4. Execute the `docker-compose` script (only execution and consensus nodes will be executed by default)
+5. Validator client will be executed automatically after execution and consensus nodes are synced.

+Between steps 4 and 5 you can generate the validator(s) keystore folder using `sedge keys`.

+Check all the options and flags with `sedge cli --help`.
+More instructions or guides about sedge's features will come soon!
 ## 🔥 What can you do with sedge today?

 - Select an execution, consensus and validator node (manually or automatically) and generate a `docker-compose` script with production-tested configurations to run the setup you want.